 Veterinary Diagnostic Process

+In some cases, a culture and sensitivity test may be used to determine the most effective antibiotic, especially for chronic or recurrent infections.
 Imaging tests like ultrasounds or X-rays detect underlying structural problems such as bladder stones.
 These diagnostic tools help veterinarians distinguish between bacterial UTIs, idiopathic cystitis, crystal formation, and other urinary conditions with similar symptoms.

 Treatment Options